insideout/ai/_posts/_archive/2020-01-24-udacity-launches-new-course-called-intro-to-machine-learning-with-tensorflow.md

 ---
 category: news
 title: "Udacity launches new course called Intro to Machine Learning with TensorFlow"
-excerpt: "The Udacity course, Intro to Machine Learning with TensorFlow, includes areas like manipulating data, supervised and unsupervised learning, and deep learning Udacity announced the launch of its new Nanodegree program: Intro to Machine Learning with TensorFlow."
+excerpt: "The Udacity course, Intro to Machine Learning with TensorFlow, includes areas like manipulating data, supervised and unsupervised learning, and deep learning Udacity announced the launch of its new Nanodegree program: Intro to Machine Learning with TensorFlow.
+The next-generation program in machine learning (ML) introduces learners to the ..."
 publishedDateTime: 2020-01-24T11:44:00Z
 webUrl: "https://www.dqindia.com/udacity-launches-new-course-called-intro-machine-learning-tensorflow/"
 ampWebUrl: "https://www.dqindia.com/udacity-launches-new-course-called-intro-machine-learning-tensorflow/amp/"